census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 ~~~~~

 The **Azure Monitor Trace Exporter** allows you to export traces to `Azure Monitor`_.

+.. _Azure Monitor: https://docs.microsoft.com/azure/azure-monitor/

 Take a look at the `examples <https://github.com/census-instrumentation/opencensus-python/tree/master/contrib/opencensus-ext-azure/examples>`_ for more information.

-.. _Azure Monitor: https://docs.microsoft.com/azure/azure-monitor/

 This example shows how to send a span "hello" to Azure Monitor.

-* Provision an Azure Monitor resource and get the instrumentation key, more information can be found `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
+* Create an Azure Monitor resource and get the instrumentation key, more information can be found `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
 * Put the instrumentation key in ``APPINSIGHTS_INSTRUMENTATIONKEY`` environment variable.